datanav/docs/configuration.rst

 concepts to configure for a node is the systems and the :ref:`flow <flow_section>` between them and the *Sesam Node*.
 Also flows within the Sesam Node is configured the same way.

-The node configuration is a *JSON list* of system* and :ref:`pipe configurations <pipe_section>` describing the flows into, within and out of the Sesam Node from these systems.
-These configuration entities are *JSON objects* on the general form:
+The node configuration is a *JSON array* of system and :ref:`pipe configurations <pipe_section>` describing the flows into, within and out of the Sesam Node.
+The configuration entities are *JSON objects* on the general form:

 ::